MTen/raml_compiler/README.md

 - Use in conjunction with the Atom editor, Api Work bench, and Raml Spec to validate that everything is kosher.

+## General Usage

+1. cd into the ~/:path/:to/raml-compiler
+2. npm run cleanup
+3. npm run compile relative_or_absolute_dir_where_schema_is_located
+4. open output/schema for compiled schema

+Note: Argument after compile MUST be a single directory

 ## Dependencies
 ---
 engine: >= node 4.5.103.33